Emergency Dentist Irvine, CA

-Emergency dental treatment is available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Emergency dental treatment is available at Total Care Implant Dentistry in Irvine and the surrounding area.
 We use this type of treatment to care for many common mouth problems to improve patients' oral health.
 Proper care and treatment are essential for helping patients recuperate from a dental emergency.

 If you are experiencing severe mouth pain and need immediate medical treatment, call us at (949) 258-9682 to make an appointment and have your oral health restored.

 How Emergency Dentistry Works